wallymathieu/assertfail/_posts/2016-08-15-Should-you-work-with-old-technologies.md

 In order to sell consulting services, many people will push for new tech.

 Since the market value of a coder is related to experience with the current technologies in use, knowing and working with new technologies is a good policy to stay competitive.
 This means that even regular employees will push for new technologies.

 New tech may shift how you develop.
-For instance javascript performance improvements have made it feasible to run more logic browser side, causing a drive towards writing code more like regular server side code using ko, angular, react et.c..
+For instance JavaScript performance improvements have made it feasible to run more logic browser side, causing a drive towards writing code more like regular server side code using ko, angular, react et.c..
 Virtual machines performance that is close to native performance ([JVM](https://en.wikipedia.org/wiki/Java_virtual_machine), [CLR](https://en.wikipedia.org/wiki/Common_Language_Runtime)) and the use of GC can simplify a lot of code (easier to work with) and create demand for different skills.

 ### Writing new libraries